BrachyS/Poverty_food_environment_diabetes/README.md

 Final report:
 Presentation slides:

-(Author's note: This is the first capstone project completed for my Data Science training with the **Springboard Data Science Career Track** education program.)
+(Author's note: This is the first capstone project completed for my Data Science training with the **Springboard Data Science Career Track** education program based in San Francisco.)